Garrus Vakarian: Reception

-Outside of the Mass Effect series, Garrus is considered one of the franchise's most recognizable characters.
-Garrus has been listed by GamesRadar ranked 15 out of 100 of their best video gaming heroes; GamesRadar also saying they preferred him to Shepard themself.
-Cooper, again, listed him as their top badass in gaming for this generation.
-Lorenzo Veloria, also from GamesRadar, called him one of his favourite RPG party members.
-GamesRadar included him in a list of "11 video game characters that would take home Olympic gold", citing his shooting abilities.
-Writing for The Observer, Tom Chatfield listed Garrus as one of his favourite 10 video game characters.
-Game Informers Kimberley Wallace considered him to be one of the best BioWare characters, commenting that "Garrus has enough charisma to top all the rest of the Mass Effect cast."
-A reader's poll published by IGN in December 2014 for their top ultimate RPG party choices drawing from characters of several disparate RPG video game franchises, placed Garrus as the top choice.
-Gamestm named Garrus one of BioWare’s 8 most memorable companion characters, and Garrus topped App Trigger's list of the 10 Best BioWare Companions.
-Phil Savage from PC Gamer named Garrus as his personal favorite Bioware companion, commenting that Mass Effect 3 was a game with many endings, and Garrus's ending "takes place before the final battle, shooting cans with Shepard at the top of the Citadel's Presidium.
-It's a scene laced with humour, rivalry, sadness and, yes, friendship.
-The best way to remember BioWare's best companion."

 Promotion and merchandise

 As with many of the other squadmates, various merchandise has been made for Garrus.
 These include two action figures (one of which is designed as a "collectible"), a screenprint poster, a t-shirt, a character key, and a bust.
 In addition, several fans have made their own items such as plushies and T-shirts; but these are all unofficial.
 Keener agreed to record a voice mail message as part of a Mass Effect-themed silent auction for Child's Play.

 To commemorate the release of Mass Effect Legendary Edition in May 2021, two variant editions of a statue made with polyresin material in the likeness of Garrus were released in mid-2021.